StephanLippert/Stephan-Lippert/README.md

 Since i was a Kid, In spent my Freetime with playing Pc & ConsoleGames.
 Also i found a stong connection to HipHopMusic, so i try myselfe a little bit in producing Beatz an writing Songtexes.

-Muaik speaks louder than Words...
+Music speak's louder than Words...
 ![AllOut](https://gifdb.com/images/file/zombie-listening-to-music-exo7n635dl7379ld.gif)
 ...there's nothing better! ;)